-“Travel whilst you’re young and have no ties.
+“Travel while you’re young and have no ties.
 It’ll be the best time of your life.”
-Anybody who has travelled around during their younger years will have heard this at some point.
-Whilst it’s true, travelling has given me some of the best memories I have, there is also a stigmatism attached to this golden advice that has made it increasingly difficult for travellers to admit when they need help.
+Anyone who has travelled during their younger years will have heard this at some point.
+Whilst it’s true that travelling has given me some of my best memories, the misconception that travel is all sunshine and roses makes it difficult for travellers to seek help when they need it.
 No matter where we are or how we travel, there are always difficulties along the way.

 All that glitters is not gold

-Part of the problem lies in our own ignorance.
-Social media censors the experiences we’ve been through.
-We only tell people about the good, the great and the exciting.
-When we come back ‘changed’, nobody bothers to tell stories about the struggles they encountered along their journey, even though these moments have just as much responsibility for our improved outlook on life.
+People tend to censor what they post on social media, and only show the good parts of travel.
+When we come home “changed”, we tell everyone about our amazing adventures and experiences.
+Nobody bothers to tell stories about the struggles they encountered along their journey, even though these moments have just as much responsibility for our improved outlook on life.

 So far since coming to Australia I’ve experienced the following: